Nuper rosarum flores: Controversy

 The musicologist Charles Warren claimed that the proportional structure of the motet mimicked the proportions of Santa Maria del Fiore, the cathedral for whose consecration it was composed.
 However, David Fallows, Charles Turner, and others subsequently cast doubt on Warren's figures.
 Following these critiques, Craig Wright published a compelling refutation, demonstrating that Warren's analysis "does violence to the architecture of the church", and that the "unique ratio 6:4:2:3, which governs Dufay's motet, is... in no way immanent, or even superficially apparent, in the design of the cathedral of Florence".
 Instead, he concludes that Dufay's inspiration was the biblical passage 1 Kings 6:1–20, which gives the dimensions of the Temple of Solomon as 60 x 40 x 20 x 30 cubits.
 Marvin Trachtenberg more recently attempted to rehabilitate Warren's theory, even while conceding that "It is difficult to find fault with Wright's critique, whether regarding his refinement of Warren's musical reading, his own presentation of the textual, Solomonic-Marian syndrome, or his refutation of Warren's architectural analysis".

-In 2012, the architect and musician Tiago Simas Freire presented a hypothesis in which none of the figurative relationships previously established between the motet and an architectural object are valid, from both theoretical and practical approaches.
-This was the result of two Master studies in both Architecture and Ancient Music and presented in NEXUS2012-Milano.